RAK3172-SiP WisDuo LPWAN SiP Application Note

 Power Trace Management

-- Power traces should be directly connected to the regulator outputs, and then add 4.7 uF bypass capacitors close to the module on each power trace.
+- Power traces should be directly connected to the regulator outputs, and then add 4.7 µF bypass capacitors close to the module on each power trace.

-- Never let the power trace cross the other one or the high-speed signal trace.
+- Never let power traces cross each other or high-speed signal traces.

 -